-Wendell Young is in his ninth season as the Chicago Wolves general manager.
-During his first eight years, the team compiled a .593 winning percentage during the regular season and captured four division titles: the 2010 West, 2012 Midwest, 2014 Midwest and 2017 Central.
+Wendell Young has completed nine seasons as the Chicago Wolves general manager.
+Since being hired as GM in August 2009, the Wolves have compiled a .596 winning percentage during the regular season and captured five division titles: the 2010 West, 2012 Midwest, 2014 Midwest, 2017 Central and 2018 Central.

 Young has been a member of the Wolves organization in virtually every capacity — including player, coach, and executive — since the team’s inaugural campaign in 1994.
-He served as assistant coach and executive director of team relations for six seasons before transitioning into the general manager role in August 2009.
+He served as assistant coach and executive director of team relations for six seasons before transitioning into the general manager role.

 The Halifax, Nova Scotia, native, who was inducted into the Nova Scotia Sport Hall of Fame in 2007, is the only man in hockey history to have won all four North American championships: the Stanley Cup, Turner Cup, Calder Cup, and Memorial Cup.
 He captured the Stanley Cup in 1991 and 1992 as a member of the Pittsburgh Penguins, the 1988 Calder Cup with the Hershey Bears, the 1982 Memorial Cup with the Kitchener Rangers, and the 1998 and 2000 Turner Cups with the Wolves.
 He also was behind the bench as a coach for the Wolves’ 2008 Calder Cup victory.